Is your WordPress user registration email not sending?

-If you’d rather like someone else install the plugin for you, full White Glove Setup is included with the WP Mail SMTP Elite license.
+The setup wizard makes setup a breeze, but if you’d rather have someone else install the plugin for you, full White Glove Setup is available.

-If you’d like to do it by yourself, follow the steps below.
+If you want to set it up yourself, follow the steps below.

 Install WP Mail SMTP

-To download the plugin, go to your WP Mail SMTP account and under the Downloads tab, grab the latest version of the plugin file.
+To download the plugin, you must first set up a WP Mail SMTP account.
+Leaving WordPress open in another window or tab, go to your WP Mail SMTP account page, and under the Downloads tab, grab the latest version of the plugin file.

-If you are not sure how to, check out our step-by-step guide on how to install a WordPress plugin.
+Switch back to your WordPress dashboard and upload the .zip file to install the plugin.
+If you aren’t sure how to do this, check out our step-by-step guide on how to install a WordPress plugin.

 Make sure you Activate the plugin.
 As soon as you do that, the plugin Setup Wizard will open in your browser.

-You can launch the wizard again by clicking the Launch Setup Wizard button under the General tab in the plugin settings.
-We don’t recommend this if you already have a mailer set up as this will remove the existing settings.
+You can also launch the wizard by clicking the Launch Setup Wizard button under the General tab in the plugin settings.

 Choose Your SMTP Mailer

-If you are not sure what fits best for you, check out our guide that lists some of the industry’s best SMTP service providers.
+If you’re unsure which mailer is best for your site, check out this guide listing some of the industry’s best SMTP service providers.